ngspipes/main/docs/RunningExamples.md

 If previously installed, please ensure that:

- * the ip of the Virtual machine is configure
+ * the ip of the virtual machine is configured
- * the environment varible is stablished on the terminal that you are executing the monitor.
+ * the environment variable is stablished on the terminal that you are executing the monitor.
- For managing these setting, please also consult the section:
+ For managing these settings, please also consult the section:

  ``Engine->Engine for Cloud-> Install engine for cloud.``

-After the installlation, you should have the following tree file:
+After the installation, you should have the following tree file:

 ```
   WorkingDirectory